 What is the alpine stitch?

 Unlike some other textured stitches (like the bobble stitch or loop stitch) that are literally one stitch, the alpine stitch is a four-row repeat.
 It alternates rows of front-post double crochet stitches and rows of single crochet stitches.
 Over several rows, you’ll start to see a raised diamond pattern emerge in the fabric.

-Since it includes post stitches, the alpine stitch is typically categorized as an intermediate-level technique.
+Since it includes post stitches, the alpine stitch is typically categorized as an intermediate-level crochet technique.
 However, front-post double crochets stitches are only slightly different than regular double crochets.
-If you can double crochet and single crochet, don’t be afraid to give this stitch a try!
+If you can double crochet and single crochet, don’t be afraid to give it a try!
 With a little practice, beginners can crochet the alpine stitch too.

-This is kind of loaded question, as most special crochet stitches use more yarn than the standard stitches.
-But everyone always asks, so let’s figure it out!
+However, most special crochet stitches use more yarn than the standard stitches.
+How much more yarn?
+Let’s figure it out.